-Instead, there are an abundance of free resources online that will teach you everything needed to know to instantly improve your AdWords copy.
+Instead, there are an abundance of free resources online that will teach you everything needed to know to instantly improve your Google Ads (AdWords) copy.
 No formal education or expensive tuition required.

 Here are 10 of the best free copywriting resources that you can read right now.